-The direct impact areas (DIA) cover the areas where the proposed ancillay power plant facilities will be sited, green areas/buffer zone, and other areas around the project site which may be exposed to ground level concentrations (GLCs) of potential pollutants as well as other parameters above the criteria set by the DENR.
-In terms of socio economic benefits, the DIA areas include the host local government units (LGUs): Barangay Libertad, Isabel Municipality, Province of Leyte and Region 8 which are project beneficiaries for employment, business opportunities, taxes and benefits from Department of Energy (DOE) Energy Regulations (ER) 1-94 of the Electric Power Industry Reform Act (EPIRA) Law as well as reliable power supply that contributes to the economic stability of the Region.
+For the Land and Water components, the DIA pertains to the areas where the proposed ancillay power plant facilities will be sited, green areas/buffer zone, and other areas around the project site.

+For Air component, the DIA covers the 1.934 ha project site which may be exposed to ground level concentrations (GLCs) of potential pollutants as well as other parameters above the criteria set by the DENR.

+For the people component, In terms of socio economic benefits, the DIA areas include the host local government units (LGUs): Barangay Libertad, Isabel Municipality, Province of Leyte and Region 8 which are project beneficiaries for employment, business opportunities, taxes and benefits from Department of Energy (DOE) Energy Regulations (ER) 1-94 of the Electric Power Industry Reform Act (EPIRA) Law as well as reliable power supply that contributes to the economic stability of the Region.

-The indirect impact areas (IIA) include the receptors of the plant's air emissions that comply with the standards based on the air dispersion modeling.
+The IIA include the Barangays Poblacion and Matlang as the receptors of the plant's air emissions that comply with the standards based on the air dispersion modeling.
 The IIA in terms of socio economic benefits will cover the Visayas Area, which will benefit from the stable and reliable power supply which can contribute further to the economic stability of the country.

-The DIA and IIA of the proposed Project are presented in Table 1-2 and Figure 1-3.
+The DIA and IIA of the proposed Project are presented in Table 1-2 and Figure 1-4.